leylabmpi/Struo/README.md

   * database100mers.kraken
   * database150mers.kraken

+Finally, re-run the snakemake pipeline.
+Snakemake should skip the genomes that have already been processed.
+Use `--dryrun` to see what snakemake is going to do before actually running the pipeline.

 ### Adding existing gene sequences to humann2 databases

 If you have gene sequences already formatted for creating a humann2 custom DB,